genesis-ai-dev/obs-extension/docs/extension-structure.md

 # Extension structure

-This section provides a quick introduction into how this sample extension is organized and structured.
+This section provides a quick introduction into how this extension is organized and structured.

 The two most important directories to take note of are the following: